project-repo/cagebreak/README.md

   * Using [cagebreak](https://aur.archlinux.org/packages/cagebreak), Cagebreak is
     built on the target system (since release 1.3.0)
   * Using [cagebreak-bin](https://aur.archlinux.org/packages/cagebreak-bin),
-    pre-built binaries are extracted to
+    pre-built binaries are extracted
-    on the target system (since release 1.3.2)
+    to the target system (since release 1.3.2)

 See [cagebreak-pkgbuild](https://github.com/project-repo/cagebreak-pkgbuild) for details.